ArashAh/python_workshop/README.md

-# This page contains the material used in "Getting up-to-speed with Python" workshop
+# Getting up-to-speed with Python: Workshop Materials

 ## Package and environment management with pip and venv